-Domain: Leadership and Decision Making lm plementa tion Stat tus Indicator Examples or Evidence of Practice Not t Partially Fully Data Sources/Supporting Evidence yet В A runy 8.
+Domain: Leadership and Decision Making lm plementa tion Stat :us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В 8.
 School administrators facilitate the use of resources, by school personnel, to implement best practices for inclusive education for all SWDs.
 School administrators obtain and allocate resources (e.g., personnel and materials) to implement effective inclusive practices.
 School administrators provide and monitor the use of resources across all school teams, such as: Supplemental materials for core subject areas related to all academic standards; Text sets with differentiated reading levels; Accessible instructional materials, (e.g., textbook set for homework and textbooks with alternate formats: audio/electronic, braille, large print); Assistive technologies, supports and services; Time for instructional planning; and Allocation of personnel aligned with in-class support needs of students (e.g., reading and math coaches, paraprofessionals, therapists).
-Y SWDs.
-Inventory lists available to all staff indicating supple nutes from planning meetings with support personnel, coa r use with all students across all content areas and grade Aligns with District BPIE Indicator #5.
-Withir n make progress in the general education cu n an MTSS, all educators should have access to a variety of urriculum. resources s that inclu ıde conce pts of univ versal design so that all students have access to Comm ents:
+Math textbook Suggested Measures: Achievement data for all SWDs.
+Inventory lists available to all staff indicating supplemental materials available for use with all students across all content areas and grade levels; schedules of teacher planning time; and minutes from planning meetings with support personnel, coaches and/or administrators.
+Note: Aligns with District BPIE Indicator #5.
+Within an MTSS, all educators should have access to a variety of resources that include concepts of universal design so that all students have access to and can make progress in the general education curriculum.
+Comm Comments: